Md-shefat-masum/hisab_nikash/README.md

 ## Features
 - Hisabnikash is a simple SPA account management system.
--Easy to use and keeping daily expenses and monthly reporting system.
+- Easy to use and keeping daily expenses and monthly reporting system.
--Role-based authentication.
+- Role-based authentication.
 Where admin, manager, and user have their individual panel in on-page.
-Admin gives money to each manager and the manager divides the money to users. --Users submit their regular expenses on this application.
+Admin gives money to each manager and the manager divides the money to users. -- Users submit their regular expenses on this application.
--Implemented with PHP, laravel, mySQL and Vue js.
+- Implemented with PHP, laravel, mySQL and Vue js.

 ## Madeby